fragiledata/SPLC-consolidated-dataset/README.md

 This repo contains consolidated data from the [Southern Poverty Law Centre](https://www.splcenter.org/)'s [Hatewatch](https://www.splcenter.org/hatewatch) monitoring programme in the United States.
 If you use this data for a project, please consider donating to the SPLC [here](https://donate.splcenter.org/) to support their work.
 All data rights are owned by the Southern Poverty Law Centre.

+## Data Dimensions

+- Data is updated by the SPLC on a yearly basis, usually in the first three months of the year.
+- Currently consists of 17k rows across 11 fields.
+- Where an organisation is referred to as "statewide", the centroid corresponds to the geographic centre of that state, rather than a specific location (e.g. state capital).

 ## Organisational Background

 The Southern Poverty Law Centre was founded in 1971 to ensure that laws passed as a result of the Civil Rights Movement of the 1960's were practiced in the southern states, where Jim Crow practices had strong support.

 The centre's work as a law practice has struck discriminatory laws from state and federal statute books and shuttered some of the most violent white supremacist groups through legal action.

-In the 1980s, the gorup started monitoring hate groups due to a rise in Ku Klux Klan activity - this project continues, and forms the basis of the data collected here.
+In the 1980s, the group started monitoring hate groups due to a rise in Ku Klux Klan activity - this project continues, and forms the basis of the data collected here.

 ## Data Background